 One thing worth noting here is that Apple’s patent doesn’t focus strictly on stopping a user from recording videos at concerts or photographing cool paintings at art galleries.
-One embodiment of it, on the other hand, discloses providing extra information of the clicked images.
+One embodiment of it, on the other hand, discloses providing extra information about the clicked images.

-Say, you capture pic of a rare artifact in a museum, then as per the patent, an infrared device installed in the museum will send info related to the artifact on your phone.
+Say, you capture a pic of a rare artifact in a museum, then as per the patent, an infrared device installed in the museum will send info related to the artifact on your phone.
 The image below will make it apparent.

-Depending on where you are clicking images, that infrared device may send instruction to your phone to stop recording or photographing.
+Depending on where you are clicking images, that infrared device may send instructions to your phone to stop recording or photographing.
 And you will be restricted to use your smartphone camera for a predefined amount of time.

 After Apple, the USPTO recently published a patent application by Sony titled Method and System to Disable Recording on similar technology.
 However, unlike Apple, Sony’s invention isn’t for a smartphone only but covers any recording device.

 Also, unlike Apple, Sony is using Wi-Fi and Bluetooth to transfer information of a captured image.
 So, if you’re attending a concert or in an art gallery, don’t bother yourself by removing your camera or smartphone to record anything, it may not work.

 Why you ask?
 It’s because the same Wi-Fi router providing you free data will be blocking you from photography, too.